j9t/little-books/manuscript/website-quality-control.md

 Based on this, communication can now range from bylines in regular company and team communications, thanking everyone for the vigilance to produce good work, to dedicated emails emphasizing the goal and importance of quality.

-Rewards
+#### Rewards

-Rewards, then, are no key for a quality mindset.
+Rewards, then, are _no_ key for a quality mindset.
 We should avoid rewards.
-Rewards might compel people to participate in quality-related events—see #logistics—but they don’t necessarily compel people to embrace quality (in fact, they rarely do).
+Rewards might compel people to participate in quality-related events, but they don’t necessarily compel people to embrace quality (in fact, they rarely do).
 They seem to distract from, rather than point to the message.

 I’ve had some such experiences with international teams, whereby rewards did help draw attention to quality-related initiatives, but they didn’t lead to a better understanding of, or a higher motivation, for more quality.
 What was more effective was communication, notably through managers.
 Hierarchy and authority can, of course, be great facilitators in our quest to improve the quality of our work.

-Automation
+### Automation

 Insist on automation.
-Insist—on automation.
-Of course, we’re inclined to say—once we’ve automated all quality-relevant tasks and processes, what’s there to be missed, how could we get anything wrong?
+Insist—on automation. _Of course_, we’re inclined to say—once we’ve automated all quality-relevant tasks and processes, what’s there to be missed, how could we get anything wrong?
 But we haven’t progressed quite yet to the point that we’re able to automate everything.
 Our reality is that not enough is being automated, and sensitizing for that is what this very practical recommendation aims at.
 We must automate as much as we can; we must insist on automation.

 We have discussed many tools so far and are going to summarize them again (it follows a section listing all our tools)—some of those are very easy to implement and automate, but for others, per our now-defined goal to automate and insist to automate, will require a bit of an effort.
-A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, read complementary books like Learning Linux Shell Scripting, Network Programmability and Automation, or Learn AppleScript.
+A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, read complementary books like [_Learning Linux Shell Scripting_](https://www.amazon.com/dp/B013WWYVHK/?tag=j9t-21-20), [_Network Programmability and Automation_](https://www.amazon.com/dp/1491931256/?tag=j9t-21-20), or [_Learn AppleScript_](https://www.amazon.com/dp/1430223618/?tag=j9t-21-20).

-Enforcement
+### Enforcement

+@@

 In the context of coding guidelines, we’ve learned to differentiate between descriptive or positive guidelines and those that are prescriptive or normative (see The Little Book of HTML/CSS Coding Guidelines).
 The difference is mostly practical—when code quality is at a high level, we merely document (describe) what everyone’s already doing; when code quality is low, we tell everyone what to do (prescribe).
 However, as it pertains to much of what we’ve discussed so far, this requires some way of enforcement.

 How do we enforce quality?
 This is still a difficult question; so difficult, in fact, that in practice we often see it dodged.
 Why?
 Because enforcement easily upsets people, and we don’t want to upset people, not even—or especially—when they report to us.
 But we’re on the right track here.